JackQinCh/Calculator/README.md

-# JavaFX Calculator
+# Calculator Engine
-A calculator JavaFX application.
+A calculator engine.